elinfalla/black_grass_project/data/README.md

 ## Data

 ### Description
-This repository contains all input files required for Butler's risk index, as well as Butler's risk score validation files and information about the black-grass strategies
+This directory contains all input files required for Butler's risk index, as well as Butler's risk score validation files and information about the black-grass strategies

 ### File descriptions